mshahzebraza/officeworks/notes/bugs/hard-bug-1.md

 ### Resources

 1. This [answer on Stack Overflow](https://stackoverflow.com/questions/37576685/using-async-await-with-a-foreach-loop) shows 02 ways to solve the issue.
+Multiple other solutions can be found in multiple answers against the question and also in the comments.
 2. This [Youtube Video](https://www.youtube.com/watch?v=01RTj1MWec0) tells more about Solution #02.